GWBasic/soft_matrix/options.md

 **-threads**: The number of threads to run.
 Defaults to [available_parallelism()](https://doc.rust-lang.org/stable/std/thread/fn.available_parallelism.html).
 This option is useful because available_parallelism() may return a number lower than the number of cores present in the CPU, and Soft Matrix currently does not adjust its number of threads while running. (<https://github.com/GWBasic/soft_matrix/issues/61>) Setting this higher than the number of cores in your CPU is not advised.

+**-keepawake**: Controls if soft_matrix keeps the computer awake.
+When true, the computer is prevented from sleeping while soft_matrix is running.
+When false, the computer can sleep while idle.
+Defaults to true.

 ## Examples

 ### Upmix a wave file using all defaults